khushi-purwar/DevIncept-WebDev-Training/Tribute Page/Readme.md

 ### About the Project

 Tribute page is an act, statement, or gift that is intended to show gratitude, respect, or admiration to someone.
+It is the simple project to practice HTML and CSS.

 ### Tech Stacks